 The Counseling Center staff are experienced mental health professionals dedicated to our students’ personal growth and development.
 Learn more about us by browsing the biographies below; it is important that you have confidence in your counselor and her/his ability to help you.

 My areas of professional interest include acquaintance rape prevention, bereavement and loss, men's issues, dissociation and trauma, and identity concerns.
 The psychological theories and orientations that most heavily influence the way I work with students include cognitive-behavioral, systems, Adlerian, and humanistic approaches.
-All that being said, I do my best to establish genuine, respectful, and authentic relationships to help the students I work with make the changes they want so life can be more the way they want it to be.
+All that being said, I do my best to establish genuine and respectful therapy relationships to help the students with whom I work to make changes so life can be more the way they want it to be.

-My professional activities include membership in the Association of University and College Counseling Center Directors (AUCCCD), where I will be serving as co-chair of the Elements of Excellence Committee from 2009-12.
+My professional activities include membership in the Association of University and College Counseling Center Directors (AUCCCD), where I currently serve as a member of the Governing Board.
+From 2009-12 I co-chaired the Elements of Excellence Committee addressing training needs for counseling center directors.
 As a member of the American Psychological Association, I participate in Divisions 17 (Counseling Psychology) and 51 (Men and Masculinity).
+I am actively involved in the Counseling Centers of New York network.

 On a personal note, my partner/spouse works as an administrator at a neighboring college.
 We have two wonderful daughters, one a student affairs professional at a liberal arts college, and our younger daughter a college student herself.
 Family life fills up most of my non-work time and is very important to me.
 I enjoy lots of sports, both as a participant and an observer.
 I love to read, listen to music, and spend time in the out-of-doors.
 Even though I was raised on Long Island, I've grown to love living in a small town.